snakemake/poetry-snakemake-plugin/README.md

 poetry self add poetry-snakemake-plugin

 # Create a new poetry project via
-poetry new snakemake-deployment-plugin-myfancydeployment
+poetry new snakemake-software-deployment-plugin-myfancydeployment

-cd snakemake-deployment-plugin-myfancydeployment
+cd snakemake-software-deployment-plugin-myfancydeployment

-# Scaffold the project as a snakemake deployment plugin
+# Scaffold the project as a snakemake software deployment plugin
-poetry scaffold-snakemake-deployment-plugin
+poetry scaffold-snakemake-software-deployment-plugin

 # Next, edit the scaffolded code according to your needs, and publish
 # the resulting plugin into a github repository.
 The scaffold command also